pm-dev/PMUtils/Examples/PMFloatLabel/README.md

 ## Requirements & Notes

 - PMFloatLabel was built for iOS and requires a minimum iOS target of iOS 7.
-- Thorough commenting of header files is currently in progress.
-(3/8/15).

-## How To Get Started

 ### Installation with CocoaPods